-For many years I was a vegetarian.
-When I wanted a light supper I used to often make soufflés and spoonbreads with pureed vegetables and a little cheese, which I’d eat with a crisp green salad.
-This easy Cauliflower Spoonbread recipe harkens back to that time.
-It’s a basic puree with the addition of eggs and salty feta cheese transforming it from a simple side into a complete meal.
+When our founder Ann Ogden Gaffney wants a light supper, she turns to souffles and spoonbreads with pureed vegetables and a little cheese, which she enjoys with a crisp green salad.
+A basic puree... with the addition of eggs and salty feta cheese transforms this classic dish from a simple side dish into a complete meal.

-5. In a medium bowl, beat the egg whites and cream of tartar until stiff peaks form.
+In a medium bowl, beat the egg whites and cream of tartar until stiff peaks form.
 Take a spoonful and add it to the cauliflower to break up the purée.
 Add in the rest and gently fold into the cauliflower mixture.
 Scrape into the prepared dish, sprinkle with the remaining feta and bake for 40 minutes, or until puffy and golden.
-Eat immediately
+Serve immediately.

-If you have vegetable leftovers, including potatoes you can easily turn them into dinner by pureeing them and using the method of adding eggs described in steps 3 & 5 of this recipe.
+If you have vegetable or potato leftovers, you can easily turn them into dinner by pureeing them and using the method of adding eggs described in steps 3 & 5 of this recipe.
 Add cheese or herbs to taste.